Links on Android Authority may earn us a commission. Learn more.

 The best Spigen wallet case: Slim Armor CS

 As we said, the Slim Armor CS isn’t a folio like many other wallet cases.
 Instead, it utilizes a sliding door on the back panel to protect your cards and cash.
 You’ll also have to stick with the essentials, as the case can handle just one or two cards.
 On the bright side, the Slim Armor CS is imbued with the best protection that Spigen can make.
 It’s a hybrid case with TPU and polycarbonate elements for both drops and scratches.
-Here are your options if you want the Slim Armor CS:

 The best Arae wallet case